WenchaoChen/tinynet/README.md

 it's very alpha version , don't use it on product environment ,especial iocp on windows is delayed

 # contact
-contact me if you are intresting with this library.
+contact me if you are intresting with this library : fatih#qq.com